'FOMO' - Fun On My Own and Enclothed Cognition... My Life, Living With a Chronic Condition

 An acquaintance and I were discussing this many years ago as a justification for constant picture taking whenever we were able to get dressed, and realised it’s a part of identity therapy and not narcissistic as some may feel it comes across.

 Those with chronic conditions may understand this.
 It’s a way of communicating to the world that you do exist.
 Even if no one sees you when you’ve got your nice outfits on too it doesn’t mean you don’t wear them.
 This is especially important for those who identify themselves strongly through what they wear and feel it’s synonymous with their character and personality.
+Going Blue for M.E every year helps us to consolidate this together, so we see each other.
+I will get involved properly one year when it falls on a better day.

 For many years now those who are isolated due to chronic conditions live most of their social lives online.
 It’s the norm already for many of us because it’s been our only social lifeline to the outside world when the days are long and lonely and everyone is busy in their own separate lives.

 It’s great that this factor will be more understood now by some if not many, and not just the reason, but the feeling too.
 Empathy and compassion are two of the most important things when life is consistently uncertain especially so when you have a condition that is so misunderstood, misinterpreted and misinformed.
-It adds to the pain, having to explain, having to justify something you don’t even understand yourself and have no speaker for as such.
+It adds to the pain, having to explain, having to justify something you don’t even fully understand yourself and have no speaker for as such.

 Always learning.

 My heart goes out to those in fear of this virus and those dealing with it or fighting it.
 It’s scary when you don’t know what you’re dealing with.
+Some of us have had an unfortunate head start and we can see the same thing happening to you as has happened to us by society and the medical profession, but there are some special people out there, helping us expose ME:

 x Love to all x